Lived experiences past and present

 A completion certificate for CPD credit is awarded upon successful completion of this module.

-The Caring for Lesbian, Gay, Bisexual, Transgender and Intersex (LGBTI) People with Dementia online program was developed by the Dementia Training Study Centres (South Australia) with Dementia Australia in 2016.
-The course was updated in 2018 following a review by the National LGBTI Health Alliance and Dementia Training Australia.
+The Caring for Lesbian, Gay, Bisexual, Transgender and Intersex (LGBTI) people with dementia online course was originally developed by the Dementia Training Study Centres (South Australia) with Dementia Australia in 2016.
+The course was updated in 2018 and again in 2022 following reviews by LGBTIQ+ Health Australia and Dementia Training Australia.

 Learning with DTA